BrightSpots/rctab-docs/docs/tdp/user_guide.md

 **Minimum Vote Threshold:** Any candidates falling below the minimum vote threshold are eliminated in the initial round and have their votes transferred just like an eliminated candidate.
 Default is blank, in which case no minimum vote threshold is applied.

 **Stop Tabulation Early after Round:** If a winner is not found by the given round, round by round tabulation stops following this round and output contains only those rounds.
+Default is blank, which means that Tabulation continues until the configured number of elected candidates are found.

-**Use Batch Elimination:** When multiple candidates in a round do not have enough votes together to overcome the next highest candidate, will eliminate those candidates in a single round instead of one round for each.
+**Use Batch Elimination:** When multiple candidates in a round do not have enough votes together to overcome the next highest candidate, those candidates will be eliminated in a single round instead of one round for each.

 **Continue until Two Candidates Remain:** Single-winner ranked choice voting elections can identify a winner and stop tabulating as soon as a candidate reaches the winning threshold, before other candidates are explicitly eliminated.
 For example, a 10 candidate contest can identify a winner before eliminating anyone if a candidate gets 60% of all first ranks.
 Selecting this option will play out the round-by-round count until only two candidates remain, regardless of when a candidate reaches the threshold.